Azure-Samples/active-directory-verifiable-credentials/issuer/README.md

 ### Connecting Authenticator to your local Node server

-Your android device will need to be able to communicate with your Node server via HTTPS requests.
+When you run the sample website, your android device will need to be able to communicate with your Node server via HTTPS requests.
 Setting this up can be a bit tricky - you have a few options to choose from:

 1. You can deploy the Node server to the cloud, so that Authenticator can communicate with it over the public internet.
 2. You can connect your android device to your machine via USB and configure the network settings appropriately.